ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

 ---
-title: Using Github- How To Use Issues in Arctos
+title: How To Github - Using Github Issues to Improve Arctos
 layout: default_toc
 author: Dusty McDonald
 date: 2016-06-06